Mountain View High School (Washington): Academics

-Extracurricular activities
+Performing Arts

 Mountain View is home to a thriving music program.
 There are 3 concert bands, 2 jazz bands, two orchestras, one percussion ensemble, several choral groups, and dozens of student-organized chamber ensembles that compete at the Solo & Ensemble Contest.

 In December 2011, the school's top Jazz band was invited and had the opportunity to perform at the Midwest Clinic in Chicago, IL.
 Many of the music groups tour during the year, such as up to Seattle or down to California.
 In 2013, the Wind Ensemble was accepted as a featured band in the Music for All National Concert Band Festival.

-Mountain View also has strong academic extracurricular activities, including: